mathis-mm/pve-remote/README.md

 A small SwiftUI app to control a Proxmox VE server from your iPhone.
 It lets you:
 - Connect to your Proxmox VE API over HTTPS (port 8006)
-- Reboot or shutdown the selected node
+- Reboot or shutdown functions
 - Logout to clear the session

 ## Requirements